neongreen/artyom.me/cv.md

   * I dropped out of university after half a year
   * I've only been employed once, and unofficially
-  * I have no experience with any kind of web apps (or mobile apps)
   * I don't really know any languages besides Haskell

 ## Haskell

 I've been studying and using Haskell for 6 years.
+I have experience with:

-My most used library is probably [microlens](@hackage), a minimal lens library compatible with [lens](@hackage).
-Speaking of lenses, I also wrote a [series of articles](https://artyom.me/#lens-over-tea) about the implementation of lens; as the Haskell wikibook [puts it](https://en.wikibooks.org/wiki/Haskell/Lenses_and_functional_references#Further_reading):
+  * **lenses:** wrote a [series of articles](https://artyom.me/#lens-over-tea) explaining in detail how [lens](@hackage) is implemented and the theory behind it; my most used library is [microlens](@hackage), a minimal lens library compatible with lens

-> \[Several paragraphs above,\] we said that lens easily provides enough material for a full book.
-The closest thing to that we currently have is Artyom Kazak's "lens over tea" series of blog posts.
-It explores the implementation of functional references in lens and the concepts behind it in far more depth than what we are able to do here.
-Highly recommended reading.
+  * **Template Haskell:** rewrote a huge TH module for my yet-unreleased Aeson fork

+  * **GUI:** have written several utilities using GTK

+  * **interfacing with APIs:** wrote a [bot for Telegram](@gh:neongreen/untilbot) together with a binding for Telegram API

-For a client, I wrote a backend for a static website hosting, a CLI tool for interacting with it, and parts of the server and [Liquid markup](http://liquidmarkup.org/) parser/renderer.
-For another client, I designed a [task](https://artyom.me/haskell-ctf) for a hacker competition.
+  * **server-side programming:** for a client, I wrote a backend for a static website hosting, a CLI tool for interacting with it, and parts of the server and [Liquid markup](http://liquidmarkup.org/) parser/renderer

-I have several yet-unreleased projects; the ones that I'm working on right now are a [character search tool](@gh:aelve/bob) that finds Unicode characters by a vague ASCII approximation, and a [minimalistic reminding tool](@gh:aelve/tom).
+I have several yet-unreleased projects; the ones that I'm working on right now are a [site for collaborative notes on Haskell libraries](@gh:aelve/guide), an [Aeson fork with more features and better usability](@gh:aelve/json-x), and a [minimalistic reminding tool](@gh:aelve/tom).

-Finally, I have written a pretty popular (and possibly the most comprehensive) [Aeson tutorial](https://artyom.me/aeson).
+Additionally, I have written perhaps the most popular [Aeson tutorial](https://artyom.me/aeson)), and once I designed a [Haskell task](https://artyom.me/haskell-ctf) for a hacker competition.

 ## Everything else